Your Guide to Homestead Rights in New England

 What does homestead mean in Massachusetts?

 Although Cohen Closing doesn't currently operate in Massachusetts, we know lots of our clients do!
 Massachusetts' homestead exemption is similar to New Hampshire's with a few key differences.
 According to the MA Secretary of State, the homestead exemption in Massachusetts also automatically granted in the amount of $125,000 if the property is a primary residence.
-Unlike NH, the MA exemption is not dependent on marital status.
-Instead, the entire amount is granted for the family.

 The $125,000 exemption is only automatic when the home does not declare a homestead exemption with the Registry of Deeds.
 Since the automatic exemption is likely not enough to protect the full property value, most homes declare homestead by filing a "Declaration of Homestead" with the Registry of Deeds.
 When filed, the exemption protects up to $500,000 of the property value per residence, per family.